guinuxbr/KDEConnect-commands/README.md

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ## Maintainer & Contributors
-I"m am the only one!
+I'm am the only one here!
 Help me! :)

 * [@guinuxbr](https://github.com/guinuxbr)